-A hope that remains unchanged for over 40 years: To contribute to the creation of a better world.
+A hope that remains unchanged for 50 years: To contribute to the creation of a better world.

 JAIMS was first envisioned in the early 1970s by Yoshimitsu Kohra, then president of Fujitsu Ltd. The JAIMS idea was to take college graduates who were already in the business world and teach them the language, business methods, and special skills used in other countries.
 Initially, the program enrolled Japanese participants who studied American business and culture, and American participants who studied Japanese business and culture.
 From the outset, JAIMS was truly international, exchanging languages, cultures, and business methods among future executives from all over the world.
 The JAIMS program also placed particular emphasis on computer technology and its ability to help people cross communication divides.

 Hawaii was chosen as the location for JAIMS, as it was then the major connecting point between Japan and the United States.
 Today, Hawaii continues to be a unique place with a multiethnic, multicultural population.
 In 1971 Hiroshi Matsubara, the first president of JAIMS, selected a six-acre site in Hawaii Kai for the JAIMS campus.

 The first JAIMS classes were held in temporary quarters in Kahala.
 In 1972, JAIMS was ready for its first class, the American Management Program (AMP, later called the Intercultural Management Program, or ICMP), comprising 28 participants, all male, from Japan.
 The second AMP class included one woman.
 In 1973, JAIMS President Howard Miyake was appointed, and the Hawaii Kai campus was dedicated.
 In addition, the first Japan Management Program (JMP) began with 23 participants from six countries.
 These participants, from the United States and elsewhere, focused on Japanese language, culture and management systems.
 Together with the AMP participants, they reflected the notion of a global, international institute.